 Painter’s Tape Applicator

 We’ve tried all kinds of masking tape dispensers and painting tools.
 But for a simple, affordable way to speed up your masking, it’s hard to beat this little applicator from Scotch.
-After you get a few inches of tape stuck down, hold the dispenser against the surface you’re masking and slide it along the wall.
+After you get a few inches of painter’s tape stuck down, hold the dispenser against the surface you’re masking and slide it along the wall.
 Wheels press the tape to the surface, and a built-in cutter slices it off at the end of the run.
 We applied a straight, accurate line of masking tape along the moldings in this room in record time.
 The 3M ScotchBlue Painter’s Tape Applicator is easily refillable.
-Learn everything you need to know about masking before you start your next painting project.

 How can you go wrong spending less than a dollar for painting tools that simplify paint pouring and reduces a mess?
 This handy spout snaps onto the rim of a gallon or quart can and directs the paint where you want it.
 Plus it prevents paint from running down the side of the can and creating a mess on the floor or drop cloth.
 You’ll find these painting tools at home centers and paint stores.

 Super-Sized Paint Tray

 Sure, there are other big paint trays out there, but this one holds an entire gallon of paint.
 The built-in handles of the Handy Paint Tray make it easy to move, and the extra-wide base helps prevent spills.
 And if you hate paint cleanup (who doesn’t?), you can buy tight-fitting disposable plastic liners.